Is Google Photos safe for backup to hard drive?

 Auto way: Sync photos from Google Photos to hard drive

-The newest Google Photos desktop app that Google offers for PC file sync is called Backup and Sync.
-This application can achieve the two-way sync between cloud and computer.
+The newest Google Photos desktop app that Google offers for PC file sync is called Drive for desktop (the original Backup and Sync).
+This application can achieve a two-way sync between cloud and computer.
 So, you can use it to sync your photos from Google Photos to hard drive automatically.

-1. Download Backup and Sync app and install it on your computer.
+1. Download Drive for desktop app and install it on your computer.

 2. After installing it, log in to the Google account used for Google Photos.

-3. Click CHOOSE FOLDER and select any folder you want to backup from local to cloud and check the box of Upload photos and videos to Google Photos.
+3. Click Add Folder > Back up to Google Photos and select any folder you want to backup from local to cloud.

-Bonus tip: replace Google Photos with a better cloud server
+Bonus tip: replace Google Photos with a better free cloud server

 Here is a more cost-efficient cloud backup service called CBackup that offers professional cloud backup technology and a stable cloud server with huge backup space.
 Compared with Google Photos, it offers more backup space for your photos or videos.
 Because it not only offers 10GB of CBackup Cloud space for free but also offers a combine cloud storage feature to help you get more, even unlimited backup space for free.